javascript-tutorial/en.javascript.info/1-js/02-first-steps/04-variables/article.md

 let message;

 *!*
-message = 'Hello'; // store the string
+message = 'Hello'; // store the string 'Hello' in the variable named message */!*
-*/!*
 ```